What is it that makes content marketing such a successful and desirable tactic?

 Website traffic is one of those top-of-funnel metrics which on its own, is a little bit of an empty stat.
 At the very least, it gets a bit of heat for being one of those numbers you focus on that doesn’t really mean anything.
 After all, you can have thousands of visitors, but if they aren’t converting then what is it all for?

 Regardless, website traffic as a metric is still highly important.
 That’s because your traffic results feed directly into your other metrics, such as conversion rates, sign-ups, and sales.
 We’re really obsessed with these, but it all starts at the top.

 If you aren’t generating new website traffic month on month, you have nothing to convert!

 Where does content marketing fit in with all of this then?

 To answer that question, we need to consider another: what makes people land on your website in the first place?

-There’s really three ways of achieving this:
+There are really three ways of achieving this: